Homestay Host Compensation in Canada

 We offer a free e-newsletter for Homestay Coordinators and those who are interested in learning more about homestay issues.
 The newsletter offers tips and discussion about challenges that homestay coordinators, students and host families may face.

 To subscribe: Simply click on the button below and complete the form.
 Of course, you can unsubscribe any time.
 As well, we promise never to send you spam or give your email address to anyone else (we hate spam just as much as you do!)

 We have compiled our newsletters into a PDF booklet called The Homestay Times.
 We are providing a FREE copy to all homestay coordinators.
-To order, simply email us at homestayguide (at) hotmail.com.
+To order, simply email us at douglasronson (at) yahoo.ca.